Skip to main content

 • Developmental Disability Services (DDS)

-“Using a single tool enables more coordinated care for individuals with more than one issue,” says Jennifer.
+“Using a single tool enables more coordinated care for individuals with more than one issue,” says Petersen.
 “For example, a person may have both mental health issues and developmental disabilities.”

-“Our assessments are ‘functional’ rather than ‘clinical,’” says Jennifer.
-This means they cover a range of categories including:
+“Our assessments are ‘functional’ rather than ‘clinical,’” says Petersen.
+This means they focus on how individuals function in their daily lives and cover a range of categories, including:

 • Activities of daily living (ADLs) such as eating, bathing, dressing and personal hygiene

-• Ability to prepare meals, manage medications and finances
+• Ability to prepare meals and manage medications and finances

 • Memory and cognition